VarenyaBhimaraju/Unemployment-In-India-using-EDA/README.md

 About the dataset:

-This dataset contains the unemployment rate of all the states in India
+This dataset contains the unemployment rate of all the working/non working class population of the states in India

 Columns: